 Another use case is tag management.
 A large content source can have thousands of tags.
 You can bring some sanity to them by clubbing them into a handful of categories that are more manageable.

-- Go to Search Clients and click to open edit settings for a search client.
+- Go to Search Clients and click to open edit settings.

 - Navigate to Content Sources.

 - The facet categories detected by SearchUnify or created by an admin are in the leftmost Facets column.
-Drag one facet to the second column, Selected Facets.
+Drag a facet to the second column, Selected Facets.

 - Subgroup your facets and give the subgroup a name.
-In the diagram below, the three tags have been clubbed together and the name merge facets.
+In the diagram below, categories Posts and Articles have been merged into Posts and Articles.